Accredited by the Georgia Accrediting Commission

 Welcome to New Generation Academy

 Thank you so much for your interest in New Generation Academy (NGA).
-We are a community of Christian teaching

-homes who work together to educate our children.
-Our families have resided in various Metro Atlanta counties;
+Our families have resided in various Metro Atlanta counties; including Fayette, Clayton,

-including Fayette, Clayton, Coweta, Fulton, DeKalb, and Henry counties.
+eta, Fulton, DeKalb, and Henry counties.

 We are always looking for like-minded families to join us so if you:

-… want to be part of an accredited program that has classes for all your children Pre-K to high school
+… want to be part of an accredited program that has classes for all your children PreK to high school

 … want a program that offers subjects like math, science, grammar, literature, history, and foreign language